Absent pulmonary valve

 - Magnetic resonance imaging (MRI) of the heart

-Infants who have breathing symptoms typically need surgery right away.
+Infants who have respiratory symptoms typically need surgery right away.
 Infants without severe symptoms most often have surgery within the first 3 to 6 months of life.

 Depending on the type of other heart defects the infant has, surgery may involve: